It is your academic potential that is important, not how much you already know about Cambridge.

 - All our courses have an academic rather than a vocational emphasis.
 It is therefore important to check that the qualifications you are taking in sixth form give you the preparation you need to make a competitive application.
 If you are not taking A levels, the International Baccalaureate, or another of the qualifications listed on the entrance requirements page, please email us for more information.

 - You should also check that you are taking a suitable combination of subjects.
-There is general advice in the Subject Matters leaflet, and more specific advice on the subject pages.
+There is general advice on the choosing school subjects page, and more specific advice on the subject pages.
 You might like to check the school qualifications section in the FAQs and, as ever, email us if you need further information.

 4. Would a visit to Cambridge help?
 Is this possible for you?